11ty/11ty-website/src/docs/plugins/fetch.md

 #### Change the Cache Duration

 After this amount of time has passed, we’ll make a new network request to the URL to fetch fresh data.

-Use `duration: "*"` to never fetch new data.
-The `duration` option also currently supports the following shorthand values:
+The `duration` option supports the following shorthand values:

 * `s` is seconds (e.g. `duration: "43s"`)
 * `m` is minutes (e.g. `duration: "2m"`)